West Kootenay Route

 The ghosty highlights include the City Hall and Interpretive Centre, Silversmith Power and Light Generating Station, Museum and lots more.
 Stop in at the Prospector’s Pick gift shop and cafe and meet the friendly owners, Hal and Vida.
 Camping is offered, if you dare to spend a night in a ghost town.

 Don’t miss the adventure drive to Idaho Peak, high above Sandon and Slocan Lake.
 The spectacular views make it worthwhile.
-The road is not suitable for the large vehicles, check at Prospector’s Pick about road conditions before you head out.
+The road is not suitable for large vehicles, check at Prospector’s Pick about road conditions before you head out.
 If you don’t want to drive the gravel road yourself, there is a shuttle service available.

 Get information at the Prospector’s Pick before heading out.
 The gravel road has many twists and turns, is pretty rough and I kind of got lost on the way.